Chickens With Worms and Deworming Chickens

 Fenbendazole is currently the only FDA cleared chicken dewormer in the US.
 It has clearance for the treatment and control of two worms; roundworms (Ascaridia spp.) and cecal worms (Heterakis spp.) in chickens and turkeys.

 Any other wormers suggested to me by my neighbor, my vet, or that on-line forum, are potentially effective.
 But I would be using them “off label.”
 None of them are FDA cleared, and no licensed clinical trials have been done.
-Without the scientific rigor of clinical trials, any directions regarding dosage, toxicity, efficacy, and carryover of the drug into eggs are based on guesswork, rule-of-thumb, practical observation, and personal opinion—not science.
+Without the scientific rigor of clinical trials, any directions regarding dosage, toxicity, efficacy, and carryover of the drug into eggs are based on studies and trials that lack the stringency and comprehensiveness required for clearance.

 Deworming chemicals that are commonly used off-label to deworm chickens are all approved for deworming other animals.
-So, you’re probably wondering why their manufacturers haven’t worked to get their products approved for chickens.
+So, why haven’t the manufacturers of these dewormers worked to get their products approved for chickens?

 For drug manufacturers to get clearance, they must perform rigorous testing on each drug with each type of animal and each species of parasite.
 Then they have to formally submit their research results to the federal licensing bodies.
 It costs millions of dollars to get one dewormer approved for one animal.